jimcullenaus/lemmy-daily-games-bot/README.md

+A bot for automating the submission of daily games to the Lemmy !dailygames@lemmy.zip community.

 ## Running

 1. Create a file called `.env` in the root directory.
-It should contain the following fields, shown with their default values:
+It should contain the following fields, shown with their original values:

 ```env
 LOGIN_INSTANCE_NAME='lemmy.zip'